-Annual Safety Inspections for Your Chimney
+Annual Safety Inspections For Your Chimney

-An annual safety inspection should be performed on every fireplace before its first fire of the year.
+An annual safety inspection for chimney should be performed on every fireplace before its first fire of the year.
 Call a trained chimney professional who knows all the components of a chimney and fireplace to perform a visual inspection.

-A visual inspection will look for any deterioration that has happened since last burning a fire.
+annual safety inspection for chimney - CHIMNEYS.COMA visual inspection will look for any deterioration that has happened since last burning a fire.
 Noticeable cracking of the mortar joints in the firebox, chimney, and flue should be corrected.
 Any water penetration should be prevented from entering the chimney flue by a good chimney cap.
 Any fireplace components that are malfunctioning should be repaired or replaced.

 The components of a safety inspection that should be inspected include...